THA London Event 2017

 Dress code: Smart casual

-Booking: Online booking is available at the bottom of this page.
-Alternatively, please download a booking form or contact the Alumni and Development Office on +44 (0) 1223 332550 if you would like to book and pay over the phone.
+Booking: Online booking has now closed.
+Please email the Alumni and Development Office on +44 (0) 1223 332550 if you would like to make a booking enquiry.
 The cost is £25 per person however the THA have made available a number of half-price tickets for alumni who matriculated in 2007 and later.
-Booking closes on Friday 12 May.
-Please make cheques payable to the 'Trinity Hall Association'.

 Additional information: Trinity House is located at Trinity Square, London, EC3N 4DH.
 A map is available online.
 Please note that you will not be required to present tickets on arrival as your name will be on the guest list.
 The dress code is smart casual and alumni are invited to bring a guest.